Carnegie Hall, Room 203

 - A supervisor-approved research proposal.
-The deadline for final proposals: September 7, 2011.
+The deadline for final proposals: First Friday in September.

 - A successful twenty-minute oral defense of the proposal in front of department faculty members.

 II.
-The research proposal should include the following when it is submitted to the Honors Coordinator on September 7, 2011
+The research proposal should include the following when it is submitted to the Honors Coordinator on the first Friday in September.

 - Preliminary title.

 - Possible readers/examiner (both within and outside the Department).

 - Not more than 5 double-spaced pages describing the proposed research project.
 This should include an explicit statement of the research question(s) that guides the research and a description of the method(s) that will be employed in the project.
 Be as specific as possible.
 Within the five pages, include a preliminary theoretical framework and a brief literature review of the most important and relevant scholarly sources.
 Be sure to connect the discussion of the literature with the research questions that drive the project.
 Consider whether or not the project will involve human subjects, and if so, complete the forms for the Social Science Institutional Research Board (see below).

 - Short bibliography demonstrating familiarity with the most significant and relevant scholarly literature about the project.

 Illustrations of successful Honors research proposals: Emily Hedin